scrage/doom_maps/README.md

 </p>

 <p>
-As decino would put it, this map is not difficult, but it's easy to die here.
+As decino would put it, this map is not difficult, but it's easy to die here. -- Really easy. <br />
+Only after finishing and testing the map did I realise that the ending of the level should be at the end of the last arena.
+I apologise for the strain the platforming and the very last section puts onto the player, those will be cut out and lifted to the next level in future development.
 </p>

 ---

+## Thank you
+Thank you merkaba48 so much for testing the map and providing feedbacks! <br />

+---

 ## How to play them
+Currently the wad might have some gameplay issues with using PRBoom+.
+It was tested and should work properly under GZ Doom: <br />
 1. Purchase the base game (e.g. [via Steam](https://store.steampowered.com/app/2300/DOOM_II/))
 2. Download a source port (e.g. [GZ Doom](https://zdoom.org/downloads))
-3. Put the downloaded WAD next to your DOOM2.WAD file, and start the game however your source port allows it.
+3. Put the downloaded WAD next to your DOOM2.WAD file, and start the game (GZ Doom is tested.)

 ### Example for GZ DOOM:
   1. Copy your DOOM2.WAD and the custom WAD into your GZDoom folder, next to **gzdoom.exe**.